kingston-chan/python-social-app/extra.md

 - Added '/' commands which include:
     - Channel owners can kick members in channels with '/kick [handle]'
     - Channel owners can ban members in channels with '/ban [handle]'
+        - Channel owners can also unban members in channels with '/unban [handle]'
     - Translation command which translates a given message with a given language i.e. '/translate [Language to translate to] [message]'
     - Word bomb game command that starts a word bomb game (given some letters make a word with it).
 Command: '/wordbomb'
 - Added dark and light mode